cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

     ***Label:*** provision-vm-vcenter-v2

 1. The elements in the "Options" box will always be left to the default values for our Service Catalog Item to work.
-Since our users are never going to change any of the field in the "Options" bix, we can simply delete the entire box.
+Since our users are never going to change any of the field in the "Options" box, we can simply delete the entire box.

     Click on the Box "Options" and then on the little trash bin icon to delete it and all its child elements.